-In October 2021, the SBTi launched the first-ever Net-Zero Standard for businesses.
+In October 2021, the SBTi launched the Corporate Net-Zero Standard, the first-ever framework in line with climate science.
 This bold initiative provides companies with a credible, science-based roadmap to achieve the Paris Agreement's ambitious goals: limiting global warming to 1.5°C by 2050.

-This article decodes the net-zero standard for you and guides you step-by-step toward its realization.
+This article breaks down the net-zero standard and offers a step-by-step guide toward its realization.

 The Science Based Targets initiative (SBTi) explained:

-The SBTi defines and promotes best practices for setting "science-based" greenhouse gas emission reduction targets.
+The SBTi is a corporate climate action organisation that defines and promotes best practices for setting "science-based" GHG reduction targets.
 These targets are aligned with the latest climate science data and contribute to preventing the worst consequences of climate change while preparing companies for growth that respects the Paris Climate Agreement.

 The SBTi is an influential partnership between the Carbon Disclosure Project (CDP), the United Nations Global Compact, the World Resources Institute (WRI), and the World Wide Fund for Nature (WWF).
 Together, they define and promote best practices for setting ambitious GHG emission reduction targets aligned with the latest scientific data.
 These targets, in line with the Paris Agreement, help companies prevent the worst consequences of climate change while ensuring sustainable growth.